nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
 4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>
+Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("add Activity1")` API call.<br>
 <img src="images/DeleteTaskSdForLogic.png" width="800"><br>